gospel-desk/www.logstown.com/about/index.md

 <p style="text-indent: 0;">Greetings, friend!
 My name is Chad Whitacre.
 I am a
 member of <a href="https://orthodoxpittsburgh.org">St.  Nicholas Orthodox Church</a>, and Gospel Desk is an excuse to talk about God.
-Hopefully it's a good excuse!</p>
+May it be a good excuse!</p>

 I grew up in the Episcopal Church, and I studied Ancient Languages (with a minor in Biblical and Theological Studies) at Wheaton College.
 I helped launch the Anglican Church in North America.
 Then I tried to start my own denomination, Christian Minimalism.
-Now here I am.
-Lord Jesus Christ, have mercy on me!
+Now here I am, a layman in the Orthodox Church in America.
+Pray for me, a sinner.

-Thanks for visiting! ✚
+Thanks for visiting!
+Glory to God for all things! ✚

 #### Contact